 The Nuclear AMRC has also worked with partners on other projects funded by the Nuclear Innovation Programme.
 These include the Fit For Modules project led by Cammell Laird to develop fundamental systems for modular design; research into advanced joining technologies led by Frazer-Nash Consultancy; and the Mattear project (Materials and Manufacturing Technology Evaluation for Advanced Reactors) led by Wood.

 The event is hosting more than 250 delegates from across the UK and international organisations at Sheffield’s historic Cutlers’ Hall over 2–3 July 2019.
-For more information about the Nuclear AMRC and the Nuclear Innovation UK conference, please click here.
+Find more information about the Nuclear AMRC and the Nuclear Innovation UK conference here.